Moudania (municipal unit)

 Moudania (Μουδανιά, Moudaniá) is a former municipality in Chalkidiki, Greece, named after Mudanya in present Turkey.
 Since the 2011 local government reform it is part of the municipality Nea Propontida, of which it is a municipal unit.
 The municipal unit has an area of 141.464 km2.
-Population 19,067 (2011).
 The seat of the municipality was in Nea Moudania.
 The area is a popular tourist resort for people from Thessaloniki.

 Subdivisions

 The municipal unit Moudania is subdivided into the following communities: